H4HWV2011/msjarvis-public-docs/thesis/06-geodb-spatial-body.md

 ### 6.9 Roadmap for Full Statewide Integration

-The near-term objective for the GeoDB and `local_resources` layer is to complete the building → parcel → address → program routing chain with appropriate parcel classification, and to surface the resulting spatial resolution into GBIM embeddings and ChromaDB collections.

 **Immediate priorities (post March 19, 2026):**

-- **Parcel classification.** Run the diagnostic query against `building_parcel_county_tax` to enumerate catch-all and utility parcels by `cleanparcelid` pattern and building multiplicity.
-Apply `parcel_type` flags to `wv_parcels` before any address extraction proceeds.
+- **Spatial deduplication and `canonical_building_id`.** Implement the spatial clustering deduplication strategy described in Section 6.4.1.
+Add `canonical_building_id` to `wv_buildings`.
+Route all address extraction, program routing, and GBIM belief generation through canonical records rather than raw `building_id` values.

+- **WV 911 address point ingestion.** The WV Enhanced 911 Council statewide address point dataset (`WV_Addresses`) is not currently present in `msjarvisgis`.
+This dataset is the authoritative source for situs addresses at the parcel and unit level and is required for `multi_unit` parcel resolution and hollow community address assignment.
+Download from the WV GIS Technical Center and ingest as `wv_e911_addresses`, then expose to `local_resources` via `postgres_fdw`.

-- **Address extraction for standard parcels.** Extract situs address fields from WV assessor/CAMA exports or 911 address point layers, joined by `parcel_id`, for parcels classified as `standard`.
-Multi-structure parcels route through nearest-address-point spatial resolution.
+- **Address extraction for standard parcels.** Once 911 address points are available and deduplication is complete, extract situs address fields joined by `parcel_id` for all `standard` parcels.
+Propagate `situs_street`, `situs_city`, `situs_state`, `situs_zip` through `parcel_with_county_tax` and `building_parcel_county_tax`.

-- **Propagate address fields through views.** Add `situs_street`, `situs_city`, `situs_state`, `situs_zip` to `parcel_with_county_tax` and `building_parcel_county_tax` so that every building in the chain carries a resolvable or explicitly-approximate address.
+- **Materialize `building_parcel_county_tax`.** The current view recomputes the full spatial join chain on every query, producing 2–3 minute query times for operations that should take seconds.
+Materializing this view with indexes on `building_id`, `parcel_id`, and `county_name` is a prerequisite for production-grade query performance.

 **Medium-term priorities:**

 - **Completing schema normalization.**
-  Resolving remaining geometry, SRID, and numeric precision issues in legacy WV GIS Technical Center and federal/state layers, and adopting the common SRID 26917 convention wherever feasible within PostgreSQL.
+  Resolving remaining geometry, SRID, and numeric precision issues in legacy WV GIS Technical Center and federal/state layers, adopting the common SRID 26917 convention wherever feasible.

-- **Maintaining coverage in GBIM and embeddings.**
-  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in the spatial/GBIM ChromaDB collections (including `gbim_beliefs_v2`), and that their spatial and institutional metadata are exposed for RAG.
+- **Layer ingestion priority sequence.**
+  The 500+ layers in `msjarvisgis` are ingested into `local_resources` following a priority order based on program routing value: (1) FEMA floodplains, (2) Census blocks 2020, (3) abandoned mine lands, (4) ZIP Code Tabulation Areas, (5) WV broadband coverage, (6) community action agency service areas.
+Each layer follows the established pattern: load raw table → classify anomalies → build view → validate → materialize.

 - **Syncing `local_resources` spatial chain into GBIM.**
   The building → parcel → county → tax district chain in `local_resources` is not yet reflected in `gbim_beliefs_v2` embeddings or `gis_wv_benefits` metadata.
-Specifically, `tax_geodb_id` and `county_geodb_id` are not yet available as ChromaDB metadata filters, which means spatial filtering by tax district is not yet possible in RAG flows.
-This sync is the next major integration milestone.
+The `tax_geodb_id`, `parcel_type`, and `county_geodb_id` fields are not yet available as ChromaDB metadata filters, which means spatial filtering by tax district is not yet possible in live RAG flows.
+Syncing these fields into ChromaDB metadata is the next major integration milestone after address extraction.

-- **Consolidating and documenting collections.**
+- **Maintaining coverage in GBIM and embeddings.**
-  Treating GBIM-derived belief collections and `gis_wv_benefits` as the primary spatial and benefits vector indexes in ChromaDB, with legacy `geodb*` collections documented as historical or specialized.

-- **Extending the local resource registry.**
-  Continuing to ingest and normalize programme information into `local_resources`, extending coverage across additional West Virginia counties and ZIP codes, and maintaining verification status and timestamps.
+  Ensuring that beliefs associated with newly normalized datasets receive complete axis values, text representations, and embeddings in `gbim_beliefs_v2`, and that their spatial and institutional metadata are exposed for RAG.

 - **Maintaining inventories and audit trails.**
-  Periodically regenerating and archiving inventories of PostgreSQL PostGIS tables, GBIM beliefs, ChromaDB collections, and `local_resources` entries, including counts and metadata coverage.
+  Periodically regenerating and archiving inventories of PostgreSQL PostGIS tables, GBIM beliefs, ChromaDB collections, and `local_resources` entries, including counts and metadata coverage, to ensure that the spatial body of Ms. Jarvis remains transparent and auditable.

-As these milestones are met, Ms. Jarvis will be able to reason over an increasingly comprehensive set of statewide layers at the scale of millions of entities stored in PostgreSQL, with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, and programme records in `local_resources` — and with explicit acknowledgment of the limits of that resolution where the underlying parcel data does not support it.
+As these milestones are met, Ms. Jarvis will be able to reason over an increasingly comprehensive set of statewide layers at the scale of millions of entities — with each advisory behaviour traceable to specific, inspectable geographies, GBIM beliefs, and programme records in `local_resources` — and with explicit acknowledgment of the limits of that resolution where the underlying parcel data does not support it.
+The spatial body of the Steward System is not a backdrop for reasoning.
+It is the ethical substrate through which justice-oriented intelligence becomes possible in Appalachia.